Our Review: Osprey Ariel Plus 70 Women’s Backpacking Pack

 And for those who are ready to commit to a trekking backpack of their own, this is the pack you’ll want.

-The Ariel plus 70 has an impressive capacity, one of the largest that Osprey currently manufactures for women.
+The Ariel Plus 70 has an impressive capacity, one of the largest that Osprey currently manufactures for women.
 With a volume of 70 liters (4272 cubic inches), the Ariel Plus 70 holds an immense amount of gear.
 And unlike other packs in this size range, the Ariel Plus is designed to take hikers deep into the backcountry, far beyond any hopes of resupply.

 So, is this women’s-specific hiking backpack just the thing you need to discover new trails and explore the unexplored wilderness?